I just realized that another anniversary went by, and I completely forgot about it.

 What other anniversaries have I forgotten?
 Coming out to my parents… I remember the restaurant, the look on their faces, and that it was not as bad as I expected, but I can’t remember the year or even the approximate month.
 How about losing my virginity?
 I remember both instances (a guy first, followed by a gal about a week later), but have to do math to even remember how old I was.
 My first job?
 Buying my condo?
 Shooting my first porn?
 Nope and nope and nope.

 There are ways to easily remember anniversaries of course.
 With the advent of digital assistants and later smart phones, it’s possible to remember every anniversary forevermore.
 Just click the box for “annual reminder” and it will be waved in front of you once a year.
 But then again, maybe it’s better to just keep the box unchecked, let the worst of it fall to the wayside, and let the rest just find its place wherever that may be.

 * * *

 A couple of weeks ago I’d thought about the shooting and realized it will be twenty years ago next year… interesting, but not really sure what to make of it, if anything.
-But then Good Friday came, I went to work, met with some folks over at BART, went to the gym, had dinner with my sister who was visiting, and completely forgot about the “anniversary.”
+But then Good Friday came, I went to work, went to the gym, had dinner with my sister who was visiting, and completely forgot about the “anniversary.”
 It wasn’t until a couple of days later I realized it had passed.
 Probably just as well.